jacquessham/etl_notes/dbt/readme.md

 Note: <i>expense_source</i> and <i>expense_everybody</i> in the SQL script is mapped to the source name stated in <i>schema.yml</i>.

 ### Run Test
 You may run test to assert your models and other resource, dbt will tell you if each test in your project passes or fails.
+There are two ways of defining test: <i>singular</i> and <i>generic</i>.
+<br><br>
+* Singular Test: Simplest form.
+It test a SQL query and returns failing rows
+* Generic Test: Parametrized query that accepts arguments defined in the Yaml files.
+<br><br>
 If so, execute:

 ```
 dbt test